AlphaBeta906/UUN/src/docs/world/kelais/index.md

 Yibble is the primary base of operations of the Kelais Research Team.
 It is next to a river, known by them as the "Masta' River," which borders another nation called Mastistan.
 The locals of Yibble speak English, however they refer to it as Anglese.

 ### Samarin
-<div class="alert warning"><b>Warning!</b> Please be advised that the worldport leading to the site in Samarin is unstable, usage of the worldport may lead to death if the worldport closes.
-Please use the worldport with risk, and only when needed.</div>
+<div class="alert warning"><b>Please be advised that the worldport leading to the site in Samarin is unstable, usage of the worldport may lead to death if the worldport closes.
+Please use the worldport with risk, and only when needed.</b></div>

 Samarin is a village in the desert of Mastistan, with it's nearest city being Nottelocale, and is the base of operations for GPS, map data and other satellites.
 Samarin does not speak Anglese, only having an elder who knows basic Anglese.